jacklul/asuswrt-scripts/README.md

 This and [`custom-configs.sh`](#user-content-custom-configssh) can help you setup a **netboot.xyz** PXE server on the router.

-**Note that you might have to use Entware's `curl` because the build-in one is limited when started by cron.**
+**You might have to install Entware's `curl` package to bypass the limitations of the firmware version.**

 ```sh
 curl -fsSL "https://raw.githubusercontent.com/jacklul/asuswrt-scripts/master/scripts/netboot-download.sh" -o /jffs/scripts/netboot-download.sh